scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

     $ helm upgrade --install my-release-scalardl scalar-labs/scalardl --namespace default -f scalardl-custom-values.yaml
     ```

-**Note:**
+> **Note:**
+>

-* The same commands can be used to upgrade the pods.
+> * The same commands can be used to upgrade the pods.
-* Release name `my-release-scalardl` can be changed as per your convenience.
+> * Release name `my-release-scalardl` can be changed as per your convenience.
-* `helm ls -a` command can be used to list currently installed releases.
+> * `helm ls -a` command can be used to list currently installed releases.
-* You must confirm the load-schema deployment has been completed with `kubectl get po -o wide` before installing Scalar DL.
+> * You should confirm the load-schema deployment has been completed with `kubectl get po -o wide` before installing Scalar DL.
-* Follow the [Advanced Scalar DL Configuration](#advanced-scalar-dl-configuration) section for more customization.
+> * Follow the [Advanced Scalar DL Configuration](#advanced-scalar-dl-configuration) section for more customization.

 ## Step 5.
 Monitor the Cluster